stenskjaer/notes/word-latex-critical-text.md

   - [Folio numbers](#folio-numbers)
 - [Wrapping up](#wrapping-up)

+This is a short guide purporting to give some tips for converting critical textual editions writen in Microsoft Word to the more versatile and professional (not to mention aesthetically pleasing) system LaTeX.

 # Prelude for the uninitiated<a id="orgheadline1"></a>

 This procedure makes use of the so-called *command line* (aka Terminal in Mac OS